Les Miles: Personal life

 Miles is married, with four children.
 ESPN has “positively” cited him for the balance he maintains between his role as a head football coach and his role as husband and father.
 He is involved in churches with his family and has described himself as a "strong Christian."
-LSU Lady Tigers gymnast Lloimincia Hall incorporated the famous 'Les Clap' hand gesture into her floor routine choreography.
-In 2018, Miles was featured in Dos Equis' campaign "Keep It Interesante", showcasing Miles' affinity for playing-field grass.
+In 2018, Miles was featured in Dos Equis's campaign "Keep It Interesante", showcasing Miles's affinity for playing-field grass.
 His sons Manny and Ben played for him at Kansas.